Glide Memorial Church: Leadership

-Senior Pastor Rev. Karen Oliveto left Glide after being elected bishop in July 2016.
+Senior Pastor, the Rev. Karen Oliveto left Glide after being elected bishop in July 2016.
 Bishop Warner H. Brown, Jr. served as Interim Senior Pastor for the following year.

 Co-Executive Director Kristen Growney Yamamoto stepped down on June 30, 2016, when her family relocated to England.
 By that time, Glide had already begun a nationwide search for candidates to fill a new leadership role, that of Foundation President, which was to come into effect as Rev. Williams and Janice Mirikitani moved into part-time roles.

-In August 2017, Karen J. Hanrahan became Glide Foundations' President and Chief Executive Officer, joining a leadership team that includes Executive Director Rita Shimmin, Co-Founders Cecil Williams and Janice Mirikitani, and Lead Pastor Rev. Jay Williams.
+In 2017, Rabbi Michael Lezak began working as the director the Glide Foundation's Center for Social Justice and leads pilgrimages to Alabama that help create racial justice.
+In August, Karen J. Hanrahan became Glide Foundations' President and Chief Executive Officer, joining a leadership team that includes Executive Director Rita Shimmin, Co-Founders Cecil Williams and Janice Mirikitani, and Lead Pastor Rev. Jay Williams.

 Without notice, the United Methodist Church removed all of its pastoral leadership from Glide Church on Father's Day of 2018.
 Minister Marvin K. White began preaching as an interim and was ultimately selected to become the Minister of Celebration.
 Marvin has authored several books, including Last Rights and Nothin' Ugly Fly, which were finalists for the Lambda Literary Award for Gay Men's Poetry.
 Glide Church has a board of directors that oversees its operations.

+After its separation from the Methodists, Glide Memorial Church became a nondenominational church and launched its Mission, Vision, Values and Statement of Faith on Sunday August 6, 2023.

+In October 2023, Dr. Gina Fromer became GLIDE's President and CEO.
+A former meal participant, Dr Fromer's Love Agenda seeks to expand Glide's reach and respond to the urgent needs of the homeless and hungry throughout San Francisco.

 Programs

 Since the 1960s, Glide Church has provided various services for the poor and disenfranchised.
 The GLIDE Foundation currently runs 87 various social service programs.
-Through their Daily Free Meals program, Glide serves three meals daily, amounting to over 750,000 free meals a year.
+Through their Daily Free Meals program, Glide serves three meals daily, amounting to over 750,000 free meals a year (as of 2014).

-In 2007, Glide provided 750,000 meals per year through their community clinic, which serves more than 3,000 homeless people.
 They provided over 100,000 hours of licensed childcare and quality after-school programming to over 325 clients in 2007.
 They provided emergency supplies to 2,190 individuals in 2006.
 And they booked 5,707 shelter beds and helped 120 homeless persons move into permanent housing in 2007.
 As of 2022, Glide was serving 800,000 meals annually.

 The church also provides HIV testing, mental and primary health care, women's programs, crisis intervention, an after-school program, creative arts and mentoring for youth, literacy classes, computer training, job skills training, drug and alcohol recovery programs, free legal services for the homeless, and housing with case management.